A guide for independent retailers with physical shop locations who want to get online quickly.

 - Shopify: Canadian company with lots of themes to choose from so while you could hire someone to design something custom, you could equally DIY and be live quickly.
 Hiring someone to design a Shopify store for you can range from the hundreds on freelancer sites so thousands of pounds with agencies.

-- Shopblocks: less of a DIY option, this UK based platform onboards all its clients – essentially builds the site for you either based on your design or even based on some pointers from you about sites you like, styles you want etc. If you have your products in a spreadsheet, they can import that for you too and this onboarding fee is typically starts at £950.
+- Shopblocks: less of a DIY option, this UK based platform onboards all its clients – essentially builds the site for you either based on your design or even based on some pointers from you about sites you like, styles you want etc. If you have your products in a spreadsheet, they can import that for you too and this onboarding fee is generally way more affordable than going to a web design agency or hiring a Shopify developer or similar.

 - BigCommerce: a US company where you can again pick a theme and do it yourself if you prefer or hire a developer to make the whole thing go away for you!